Are you newly self-employed?

 Do anything from research and development to looking at finance or studying the market.

-There’s no risk involved in researching and its the best way to start pursing your business idea.
+There’s no risk involved in researching and its the best way to start pursuing your business idea.

 Spend 10 minutes on it, an hour or even a day, it doesn’t matter as long as you start and do something.